Some Infertility Problems Can Be Prevented — Here’s How

 But What About the Men?

-Infertility is not just a female disease, but affects men equally — nearly half of all diagnosed cases of infertility are attributed to the male partner.
+Infertility is not just a female disease, but affects men equally — nearly half of all diagnosed cases of infertility are attributed at least partially to the male partner.
 And, men are not immune to the various social risk factors that affect women.

-Recent studies are also finding that aging doesn’t just effect a woman’s fertility.
-As men age, the quality of their sperm may decrease, making conception more difficult.
+Recent studies are also finding that aging doesn’t just affect a woman’s fertility.
+As men age, the quality of their sperm may decrease, making pregnancy more difficult.

 If lifestyle adjustments have not resulted in a pregnancy for you and your partner, it may be time to consult a fertility specialist to determine if there are other causes for your difficulty conceiving.